bru7us/HS-DeckTrack/README.md

 I've thrown this together as a quick hack for those of us who play on MacOS.
 Of course, if you're just a Terminal junky, it's Perl, so you can run it wherever you like!

 If you have the screen real-estate, just keep the Terminal window visible on one side of the Hearthstone app.
+Users have reported that MacOS app 'Afloat' works well to float this over your HS with transparency.

 Requirements
 ------------